International Cooperations, Projects, and Events

 The FernUniversität in Hagen considers international digital teaching and learning, in the form of virtual mobility, to be a cornerstone of its academic positioning.
 As a supplement or alternative to physical mobility, students at the FernUniversität have the opportunity to experience international university life and collaborate with students from other countries through virtual mobility.
 For students whose personal or professional situations do not allow for physical stay abroad, virtual mobility represents an opportunity to broaden their perspectives in a virtual setting.

-Since 2016, nine international digital/blended teaching projects have been established in a variety of degree programs at the FernUniversität in Hagen, seven of which have been generously supported by the internal Funding Program for Innovative Teaching.
+Since 2016, a number of international digital/blended teaching projects have been established in a variety of degree programs at the FernUniversität in Hagen, seven of which were generously supported by the internal Funding Program for Innovative Teaching.

 On the basis of these projects, the FernUniversität's International Office has compiled a set of guidelines to provide information and support for teaching staff interested in setting up a joint digital or blended learning unit with international partners.
 For more information about and support with international teaching collaborations at the FernUniversität, please do not hesitate to contact the International Office.